MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/hp-operations-manager-integration-pack.md

 A connection establishes a reusable link between Orchestrator and an HP Operations Manager server.
 You can create as many connections as you require to specify links to multiple servers running HP Operations Manager.
 You can also create multiple connections to the same server to allow for differences in security permissions for different user accounts.

 ### Set up an HP Operations Manager configuration

+To set up an HP Operations Manager configuration, follow these steps:

 1. In the Runbook Designer, select the **Options** menu, and select **HP Operations Manager**.
 The HP Operations Manager dialog appears.
 2. On the **Configurations** tab, select **Add** to begin the connection setup.
 The **Add Configuration** dialog appears.